-Lockdown three is in full force, and the government intends to keep it going well into the next month or so.
+Lockdown three is in full force and the government intends to keep it going well into February and possibly beyond.
 There are many things that are affected by the lockdown’s, including the rules and restrictions on gatherings including funerals.
 We are updating you with the basics of the latest restrictions in line with the pandemic and the current lockdown government guidance.

 How many people can attend a funeral?